petrosDemetrakopoulos/SmartViews/README.md

 **Assuming we have recorded the views and the order with which these have been requested by the users of our system, Query2Vec produces a vector space of the views that can be materialized by our system.
 Each view requested in the past is represented by a vector in this space.
 View vectors are positioned in the space in a way that views that have been requested at adjacent time and context are located close to one another.**
-In that way, we can then sort the cached results based on their **similarity** (Euclidean or cosine) with the requested view and then pick the most similar.
+In that way, we can **prefetch** the n most similar queries based on their Euclidean or cosine **similarity** with the lately requested view.
+When one of the n prefetched views are actually requested by some user, our system will immediately serve it to the user without fetching any facts from the blockchain.

 The following graph shows the position of 252 different views of the cars template.
 The vectors/embeddings have been generated after the training of the model in a corpus of 4.000 different view materializations requested previously.